ChengGongXTU/Visual-Frame/README.md

 I put some parameters about radiance into shape part, such as Vertex class.
 So the vertex can reflect some material feature easily.

-1,Add diffuse, Phong reflection and emission parameter into vertex class, the Vertex can be a material surface or light source.
+1,Add diffuse, Phong reflection and emission parameter into vertex class, the vertex can be a material surface point or point light source.

 2,Chane the function of light model.
 The light class can only control luminous intensity, phong reflection pow and ambient light now.